porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/content/text-list/text-list.code.md

 # Text list

 ## Introduction
-Text lists are used to display listed data in form of a unordered or ordered list.
+Text lists are used to display listed data in form of an unordered or ordered list.

 ## Lists